sassoftware/ci360-extensions/code/ci360-connector-sas-stp-integration-using-python-flask/README.md

 ### Flask Configuration

 In the "Python Flask" folder, you will notice the "conf" directory.
 This is the configuration folder for this program.
-In this folder, there are two config files for this Flask service.
+In this folder, there are three config files for this Flask service.

  - credentials.ini
    This file contains the credentials required to connect to the SAS STP.
 This is optional and only required if the STP requires authorization.